-Update: Kirakira+, the runaway success that adds twinkles and sparkles to all your Instagram posts, has been upgraded with some useful updates in the past few months.
+Update (9th February): Kirakira+, the runaway success that adds twinkles and sparkles to all your Instagram posts, shows no signs of losing its lustre.
+In fact, it has been upgraded with some useful updates in the past few months.
 There are five new sparkle filters (Turn, Hexa, Brillar, Octa, and Sparkle), all of which can be accessed by swiping left on the main camera screen.
 Perfect for creating the sparkliest New Year photos.

 There are also far more applications for the filters: Previously, you could only use Kirakira+ on videos.
 Now, you can take still photos and pull in already shot photos from your camera roll.
 A new tool in the upper lefthand corner lets you change the ratio of your photo.